 Different Types of Workplace Accidents and Injuries

 Every industry carries a risk of accident in the workplace and, while an IT director may be less likely to incur an injury than a construction worker, that does not make their suffering any less significant.
-In addition to specialising in different types of personal injury claims, our solicitors also have an in-depth expertise of industrial diseases including noise-induced hearing loss (NIHL) and industrial dermatitis and asthma.
+In addition to specialising in different types of personal injury claims, our solicitors also have in-depth expertise of industrial diseases including noise-induced hearing loss (NIHL) and industrial dermatitis and asthma.